TristanRhodes/tristanrhodes.github.io/_posts/2021-12-11-regex-redemption.markdown

 ![Full Week Match](/assets/regex-redemption/ClockTimeConversion.PNG)

 Now we have the logic to determine if a string matches a Weekday or ClockTime pattern, and return the appropriate typed object we've got the first steps of a system to tokenise strings.
 I've spun up a small repo to play with these concepts, it's available [here](https://github.com/TristanRhodes/TextProcessing), and I'm going to use it as a sandbox to dive further into the really cool powerful things you can do with regex and tokens.

+If you want to pull the repo and have a play, there are a couple of exercises you can do:
+* Can you make the day converter process say, German/French as well as English interpretations of days?
+* What other international clock formats are there?
+Can you add support them?
+* Create a basic tokeniser for an enum representing Hotel Room types, or Retail Stores.